petepm/petepm.github.io/music/synchronized-seasoning/eigenvalue.md

 _Eigenvalue_ took way too long to finish.
 In fact, I'm now almost 30 years old, and this song was mostly written more than half a decade ago.
-The time between was filled with some tough stuff and some negative thoughts.
-During this period I was in grad school, which is notorious for causing self-doubt.
+The time between was filled with some tough stuff and some negative thoughts, but I kept chipping away at this beast slowly in the background.
+During this period I was in grad school, which is notorious for causing self-doubt, and worse.
 Thus, _Eigenvalue_ is a bit dark.

-My old pal Travis Orbin recorded the drums for this one at Anup Sastry's studio.
+My old pal [Travis Orbin](http://travisorbin.com) recorded the drums for this one at [Anup Sastry](https://www.facebook.com/AnupSastryMusic/)'s studio.
-Apparently, beyond being an amazing drummer, Anup has impressive audio engineering chops.
-The drums were recorded in the Winter of 2012--2013 (I actually had to search my email to find the dates); yes, it took three years to record this stupid thing, and even longer before that to write it, record some draft guitars, program some drums, etc. You'd think after working on it for so long, this song would be pretty damn great, but we won't talk about that.
+Apparently, beyond being an amazing drummer, Anup possesses some impressive audio engineering chops.
+The drums were recorded in the Winter of 2012--2013 (I actually had to search my email to find the dates); yes, it took three years to record this sucker, and even longer before that to write it, record some draft guitars, program some drums, etc. You'd think after working on it for so long, the song would be pretty damn great, but we won't talk about that.

 I happened to have filmed some silly footage along the way to put together a video for the song.
 If you look closely, you can probably notice age differences